Qovery/documentation/website/docs/using-qovery/configuration/routing.md

 <Alert type="success">

-Qovery takes care about duplicated routes and deny the latest created one to avoid unintended overrides
+Qovery takes care of duplicated routes and deny the latest created one to avoid unintended overrides.

 </Alert>